pssilv/Combinatorial-optimization/Readme.txt

-You only need to know these 3 things and you will be able to create efficient solvers for almost any NP-complete and NP-hard problem, transforming it into a combinatorial optimization problem and solving it with this metaheuristic that outperforms known heuristics and metaheuristics, such as genetic algorithm, ant colony optimization, GRASP, simulated annealing and others, at the cost of higher time complexity but still have a polynomial runtime.
+You only need to know these 3 things and you will be able to create efficient solvers for almost any NP-complete and NP-hard problem, transforming it into a combinatorial optimization problem and solving it with this metaheuristic that outperforms known heuristics and metaheuristics, such as genetic algorithm, ant colony optimization, GRASP, simulated annealing and others, at the cost of higher time complexity but still have a average polynomial runtime of O(N^5) and worst time complexity of O(N^6).

 The name of algorithm is "combinatorial optimization algorithm" and may be better than constraint satisfaction because it can be used to resolve the following problems:
 Is there a value less than x?